Saturday, January 14, 2017

 The CryptO'pinion?

-Nebulus can feel daunting thanks to its hefty learning curve which is steeper than you might first expect.
+Nebulus can feel daunting thanks to its hefty learning curve which is steeper than you might expect.
 With lots of practice, I guarantee hours of addictive gaming because Nebulus is a real firecracker.
 I love how it integrates both arcade action and strategic thinking using a fascinating visual style.
 I think in many respects this game was ahead of its time.

 Yes, it's pretty tough at first, but you will soon get the hang of this rather unique and wonderful shoot 'em up.
-In fact, I would personally rate it as an Atari ST classic thanks not only because of how it looks and sounds but the addictive gameplay.
+In fact, I would personally rate it as an Atari ST classic - not only because of how it looks and sounds but the addictive gameplay.
 Enjoy this beautiful piece of JMP magic which is nothing less than an icon of the 16-bit era.

 Floppies are available on Stonish